atari-monk/dev-guides/battleship-vanilla/feature/004_reconnect/refactor.md

         this.io.on("connection", (socket) => {
             console.log("New connection: " + socket.id);

-            // Listen for the player registration event socket.on("registerPlayer", (playerId) => {
+            socket.on("registerPlayer", (playerId) => {
                 this.registerPlayer(socket, playerId);
             });

-            // Handle disconnections
             socket.on("disconnect", () => {
                 this.handleDisconnect(socket);
             });